TB medicines can have adverse effects. If you suspect any, let your nurse or doctor know.

 - Fever and itchy skin rash and blistering of the skin

 - Swelling of the gums, lips or eyelids and shortness of breath

 - Severe pain in joints or muscles, which prevent movement

 - Reduction of the amount of urine, color of urine becomes very dark

 - Hallucinations (seeing or hearing strange things)

 - Suicidal thoughts, strong mood changes

-Adverse effects of TB medicines can be prevented to some degree.
-E.g. isoniazid-medicine often causes peripheral neuropathy, signs of which are numbness, aching or tingling sensation of hands and feet.
-These adverse effects are prevented with vitamin B6.
+Adverse effects of TB medications can be prevented to some extent.
+For example, isoniazid-medicine often causes peripheral neuropathy, signs of which are numbness, aching or tingling sensation of hands and feet.
+These adverse effects are prevented with vitamin B6-supplements.

 Use of alcohol during TB treatment increases the risk of hepatitis.
-For this reason it is important, that you do not use at all alcohol during the treatment.
+For this reason, it is important, that you do not drink alcohol at all during the treatment.